Neighbourhood Watch is a partnership where people come together to make their communities safer and more resilient.

 Since coming to the UK in the early eighties, Neighbourhood Watch has evolved into wider regional associations and, finally, a coordinated national network.

 Neighbourhood Watch first started in the United States as part of the community's response to the murder of Kitty Genovese in New York in 1964.

 The movement made its way across the Atlantic in 1982 when the first group started in Mollington, Cheshire.

 Neighbourhood Watch in the UK was originally called Home Watch, a name by which it is still most widely known in some parts of England.

 The movement in the UK started out as individual groups of neighbours deciding to keep their eyes open and work with the police to report crime and suspicious occurrences.
-Neighbourhood Watch and Home Watch groups at 'street level' are generally known as 'schemes' and are run by a 'coordinator'.
-Over the years schemes and coordinators have banded together to form local, county and regional Associations.
-Today, Neighbourhood Watch and Home Watch is one of the UK’s largest voluntary movements, covering approximately 3.8 million households.
+Neighbourhood Watch at 'street level' is known as 'schemes' which are run by a 'coordinator'.
+Over the years schemes and coordinators have banded together to form local, county and regional associations.
+Today, Neighbourhood Watch is one of the UK’s largest voluntary movements, covering approximately 3.8 million households.

-The Neighbourhood & Home Watch Network (NHWN) is the charity and umbrella body which represents Neighbourhood Watch and Home Watch members across England and Wales.
+The Neighbourhood Watch Network (NWN) is the charity and umbrella body which represents Neighbourhood Watch members across England and Wales.

-The NHWN website contains a variety of helpful information for members and non members of Neighbourhood and Home Watch.
+The NWN website contains a variety of helpful information for members and non members of Neighbourhood Watch.
 The site is at: www.ourwatch.org.uk